PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 ## 5) Hand-in Documentation
 Finished?
-Upload your mock assignment on [github classrooms](HYPERLINK)
+Upload your mock assignment on [GitHub classrooms](HYPERLINK)

 ## Next step: Introduction to R
 Now it's time for the [the workshop part](https://adsai.buas.nl/Study%20Content/DataScience/IntroToR.html) of this class to get acquainted with R.